Curator Diary - 100 years of creative working with schools

 When a UK-wide Education Resource Service (ERS) was introduced in the 1950s to give children the opportunity to learn through a direct experience of art, it was administered in the West Riding by the School Museum Service.
 Staff visited London galleries each year to bring back a selection of artworks, which were then chosen for purchase by a committee of education officers and Helen Kapp.
 Schools could then select up to three artworks to borrow and display in school each term.
 Wakefield acquired 120 artworks through the ERS, including lithographs by Elisabeth Frink, a screenprint by Eduardo Paolozzi and a number of ceramic works by artists including Barbara Cass, Ruth Duckworth and Magdalene Odundo.

 The educational philosophies of Musgrave, Kapp, Clegg and Yorkshire poet and critic Herbert Read in the 1940s and 1950s have particular resonance today, when arts education is in decline.
-In 2018 the importance of an ‘education through art’, as promoted by Read, and a creative education for all children became the focus of an ongoing campaign with the launch of our flagship project, School Prints.
-The revival of a simple but brilliant 1940s scheme, The Hepworth commissions leading contemporary artists to create original works for display in schools, with sales from limited editions funding an extensive engagement programme in which the prints are used for teaching across the curriculum.
-The original scheme was steered by Read and included prints by Pablo Picasso, Henry Moore and Henri Matisse.
-The following artists have participated so far in the project’s revival with original prints by each of them joining Wakefield’s art collection: Fiona Banner, Sir Peter Blake, Sir Michael Craig-Martin, Martin Creed, Jeremy Deller, Anthea Hamilton, Helen Marten, Haroon Mirza, Laure Prouvost, Linder Sterling, Francis Upritchard, Richard Wentworth and Rose Wylie.
+In 2018 the importance of an ‘education through art’, as promoted by Read, became the focus of an ongoing campaign by The Hepworth Wakefield for a creative education for all children with the launch of our flagship project, School Prints.
+The revival of a simple but brilliant 1940s scheme, The Hepworth Wakefield commissions leading contemporary artists to create original works for display in primary schools, with sales from limited editions funding an extensive engagement programme in which the prints are used for teaching across the curriculum.
+The aim is that every child in Wakefield will grow up with original contemporary art on their school walls.
+The 1940s scheme was steered by Read and included prints by Pablo Picasso, Henry Moore and Henri Matisse.
+We are hugely grateful to the following artists who have participated so far in the project’s revival with original prints by each of them joining Wakefield’s art collection: Fiona Banner, Sir Peter Blake, Sir Michael Craig-Martin, Martin Creed, Jeremy Deller, Anthea Hamilton, Helen Marten, Haroon Mirza, Laure Prouvost, Linder Sterling, Francis Upritchard, Richard Wentworth and Rose Wylie.

-The new School Prints for 2021 by an exciting range of well-established artists and rapidly rising stars will be unveiled soon.
+An exciting new set of School Prints for 2021 will be unveiled soon.